Bullying can happen anywhere and to anyone, which is why it's important for kids to be aware of what bullying is and how to deal with it.

 3. Pin The Tail On The Donkey

-This is a great game for helping younger kids learn about bullying behaviors.
+This is an especially great game for helping younger kids learn about bullying behaviors.
 To play, you'll need to print out a donkey template and cut out tails from construction paper.
 Write bullying behaviors on the tails, such as " calling names," "pushing," or "leaving someone out."
 Then blindfold each player in turn and see if they can identify the naughty donkey by sticking the tail in the right place.
 This game is perfect for a younger classroom, and it can help kids start a discussion about what constitutes bullying behavior.

 4. The Bully Box